nvim-pack/nvim-spectre/README.md

 ## Regex Issues

 - The default regex uses vim's **magic mode** `\v` and **no-ignore-case**.
-- It has different regex sytax compared to the `rg` command and replace command `sed` so be careful when replacing text.
+- It has different regex syntax compared to the `rg` command and replace command `sed` so be careful when replacing text.
 - It has a different highlighting result because I use vim regex to highlight text so be careful but you can try to replace.
+- If possible, we recommend building and using rust oxi engine to replace.

 ## Replace